 Account forms will be given out in lab during the first lab, so it is important that you attend.
-If you miss your first lab, see a TA as soon as possible.
-It is important that you login to your account and change your password as soon as possible; we use the information about who has logged in to determine who will receive grades in the class.
+If you miss your first lab, see a TA as soon as you can.
+It is important that you login to your account and change your password as soon as possible; it takes a day or so after you login for the first time before the system will enable your ability to submit homeworks.

 The Soda labs are open from 7:00 am to 6:30 pm Monday through Friday.
-Outside these hours (and on weekends and holidays), the doors to the building and labs are locked.
-You will need to obtain Soda Hall keycard access at the CS main office (387 Soda).
+Outside these hours (and on weekends and holidays), the doors to the building and the elevators are locked, and you will need a keycard to enter.
+If you are a Berkeley student, your student ID card serves as a keycard, but you must apply to have it enabled at 387 Soda or 391 Cory.
+If you are a concurrent enrollment student, you must pay \$20 for a keycard (\$5 non-refundable fee + \$15 refundable deposit).